enegalan/request-manager/README.md

 ## Key Features

 - **Universal Compatibility**: Works with any HTTP library that returns a Promise (fetch, axios, Ext.Ajax, etc.)
-- **Automatic Cancellation**: When a request is repeated with the same identifier, the previous request is automatically cancelled
+- **Automatic Cancellation**: When a request is repeated with the same `requestKey`, the previous request is automatically cancelled.
+This identifier is generated with `url` parameter or can be manually specified in `options`.
 - **Prioritizes Recent Requests**: The library ensures that only the most recent request is processed, cancelling older ones
 - **Simple API**: Easy to use and integrate into existing projects
 - **Adapt to your requirements**: The library supports `options` for custom request management